Australia

 Winding up an insolvent company

-In situations where a company is insolvent, there are different types of insolvency appointments that can be initiated depending on the outcome that is sought by a director or a creditor.
+In situations of corporate insolvency, where a company is unable to meet its financial obligations, there are different types of insolvency appointments that can be initiated.
+These often depend on the outcome sought by a director or a creditor and who is initiating the process.
 These include:

 • Creditors Voluntary Liquidation